Hutchinson woman attacked by dog, taken to hospital

 HUTCHINSON, Kan.
-(KSNW) – A Hutchinson woman is being hospitalized after a dog attack on Monday afternoon.
+(KSNW) – A Hutchinson woman is hospitalized following a dog attack on Monday.

 Hutchinson police say officers responded to a report of a dog attacking a woman shortly before 1:30 p.m. in front of a home in the 400 block of E. Avenue A.

-Officers provided first aid to a 55-year-old female, Tina Stapleton who had significant injuries to both of her legs from the dog attack.
-While officers were helping Stapelton two dogs appeared and one of the dogs charged the officers.
+Officers provided first aid to 55-year-old Tina Stapleton who had significant injuries to both of her legs from the dog attack.
+While officers were helping Stapelton, two dogs appeared, and one of the dogs charged the officers.

 That’s when an officer shot the charging dog, injuring it.